-What is PSHEE? -----Personal, Social, Health and Economic Education.
+What is PSHE? -----Personal, Social and Health Education.

 PSHE can help the children at Holden Clough to gain a measure of knowledge, skills and understanding on which to build confident, healthy, independent lives.

 We recognise the importance of the role of PSHE in helping our children really understand themselves and others.
 Through the positive work we do in this area, we feel that we are equipping our children with the knowledge and skills to prepare them for life, not only within our school community, but also in the wider world.

 Through our 3D scheme, Wellbeing Wednesday, theme days/weeks, circle time and their own experiences, all children are encouraged to explore their own worth in the school community and within their wider community.
 In doing so, the aim is for each individual to become increasingly responsible for their own actions and learning.

 PSHE is embedded within all that we do at Holden Clough and is closely linked with our work in other areas of the curriculum.
 Through our approach we aim to help our children develop by increasing their confidence, helping them to keep safe, building on their sense of identity, developing their self-understanding as well as empathy for others, and by helping them to develop positive and productive relationships throughout their lives.